kubul07/krevik.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Krzysztof Walczak.
-I have the following qualities:
+My name is Krzysztof Walczak and I am interested in basically two things:

-- I do not rock a great moustache
+- Java programming (especially minecraft)
-- I'm extremely loyal to my family
+- Chemistry (all of it)

 What else do you need?